coryodaniel/bonny/README.md

 For example, a *todo app* controller could deploy a `Deployment` and a `Service`.

-Your operator can also have multiple controllers if you want to split up your lifecycle logic!
+Your operator can also have multiple controllers if you want to support multiple resources in your operator!

 Check out the two test controllers: